turfptax/ugit/README.md

 # Micropython OTA updates
-load ugit.py and ugit_config.py into your ESP32 or any micropython internet enabled device Change the user and repository variable to your github project and this module will grab all of the files from the main branch and save them on your board working on getting it to be able to delete files too but it is not finished.
+load ugit.py and ugit_config.py into your ESP32 or any micropython internet enabled device Change the user and repository variable to your github project and this module will grab all of the files from the main branch and save them on your board.

 # USAGE:
 # Change user variable and repository variable to your github information on ugit_config.py